AI meeting transcription: How it works and which tools lead in 2026

 Fireflies.ai uses bot-based capture by default, joining video meetings as a visible participant to record, transcribe, and generate automated summaries.
 A desktop app (Mac and Windows) also exists for bot-free capture via system audio, though this is not the default method.
 A Chrome extension is available for Google Meet as well, though its capture method differs from the desktop app.

-Best for: High-volume internal team calls, training sessions, and public webinars where bot visibility does not disrupt the conversation.
+Best for: High-volume internal team calls, training sessions, and public webinars where recorded audio and video playback are useful.

 Pros: